SouthernMethodistUniversity/dhri/docs/_sources/sections/dh.md

 * What type of computation or tool might you use?

 ## Planning a project
-* How might you fill out this [Project Charter handout ?](https://github.com/SouthernMethodistUniversity/intro/blob/master/sections/charters-handout.pdf)
+* How might you fill out this [Project Charter handout?](https://github.com/SouthernMethodistUniversity/dhri/blob/main/sections/handouts/charters-handout.pdf)
 * We will return to this in the Project Planning discussion.

 ## Further Activities (optional)